 Investment Managers

-Investment managers are monitored quarterly by the Investment Pool Committee in accordance with the policies and procedures approved annually by the Board of Governors.
-With McMaster’s adoption of TCFD, a historical record of past investment managers is captured in each Annual Financial Report.
+Investment managers are monitored quarterly by the Investment Pool Committee in accordance with the Statement of Investment Policies and Procedures (“SIPP”) approved annually by the Board of Governors.

-Segregated or discretionary funds can be directed by the Investment Pool Committee, however if asset classes are removed from a product the performance benchmark used to evaluate the investment manager may need to be changed at the same time.
+If investments/industry sectors are removed from a strategy the performance benchmark used to evaluate the investment manager may need to be changed at the same time.

 The current investment managers and products used are listed below with links to the company’s website for further information.